luizcoro/gifit/README.md

 ###Troubleshooting

-Q: When using -k argument the screenkey dialog doesnt have transparency.
+Q: When using -k argument the screenkey dialog doesn't have transparency.
 How could I fix this?

-A: Consider installing a composite manager like compton or xcompmgr if your window manager doesnt have it.
+A: Consider installing a composite manager like compton or xcompmgr if your window manager doesn't have it.